bensurman/angular-screenmatch/README.md

 <script src='/path/to/your/modules/screenmatch.js'></script>
 ```

-You will need to include the [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) for <IE10 support
+The [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) is included and will be injected automatically into legacy browsers (<IE10)

 #####Declare module as a dependency